abaan-noman/Motion_Detection_Security_System/README.md

 # Motion_Detection_Security_System
-Overview
-The Motion Detection Security System is a Python program designed for real-time motion detection and video recording using a camera feed.
-It offers features such as motion detection, video recording, and a simple user interface for managing recordings.
+The Motion Detection Security System is a Python application designed to detect and record motion in real-time using a camera feed.
+It offers various features, including motion detection, video recording, and a user interface for managing recordings.

-System Requirements
-Operating System: Windows, MacOS, or Linux
-Python version: 3
-Libraries: tkinter, OpenCV
-Installation
-Install Python 3 from Python's official website.
-Install required libraries:
-pip install opencv-python
-Download and open the source code in a Python interpreter.
-Usage
-Run the main.py file.
-The program will detect and record motion from the camera feed.
-Press "q" to stop recording.
-User Interface
-Login with username "woodroffe" and password "2023".
+To use the system, ensure you have a compatible operating system such as Windows, MacOS, or Linux, along with Python version 3 installed.
+Additionally, you'll need to install the required libraries, including tkinter and OpenCV.
+Installation is straightforward; simply follow the steps outlined in the installation section of the provided user manual.

+Once installed, executing the application involves running the main.py file.
+The program will then continuously monitor the camera feed for motion.
+Pressing the "q" key stops the recording process.

-Options include real-time video viewing, accessing recordings, and clearing recordings.
+The user interface provides options such as real-time video viewing, accessing recorded videos, and clearing recordings.
+To access these features, log in with the provided username and password.

-Troubleshooting
-Ensure proper camera connection and lighting conditions.
-Verify Python and library installations.
-Known Limitations
+In case of any issues, troubleshoot by ensuring the camera is properly connected and there's adequate lighting.
+Verify Python and library installations for compatibility.

-Compatibility issues may occur with older Python or OpenCV versions.
+While the system offers effective motion detection and recording capabilities, it's essential to note its known limitations.
+Compatibility issues may arise with older Python or OpenCV versions, and lighting conditions can impact accuracy.

-Lighting conditions affect accuracy.
-Conclusion
-The Motion Detection Security System provides a straightforward solution for motion detection and recording.
-Refer to the provided user manual for detailed instructions.
+In conclusion, the Motion Detection Security System provides a reliable solution for motion detection and recording tasks.
+For further assistance or inquiries, feel free to reach out to the developers listed below:

-For inquiries, contact the developers:

 Abaan Noman (Team Lead/Developer) - abaan1@yahoo.com
-Abdullah Shibib (Front-End Developer) - abdullahshibib@yahoo.com
+Abdullah Shibib (Front-End/Developer) - abdullahshibib@yahoo.com
 Mahmoud Berkoti (Developer) - m.berkoti@gmail.com